citizenfx/natives/HUD/SetMinimapComponent.md

 This native is used to colorize/toggle certain map components like the army base.

+Component IDs 6 through 14 are used by the freemode event King of the Castle in GTA Online.

 An incomplete list of component IDs:

 * **0** Los Santos International Airport yellow runway markers